 4 1/2 stars

-To her surprise, Dustin comes with her, so the two move into a rural neighborhood to play house.
+Dustin comes with her to her surprise, so the two move into a rural neighborhood to play “house.”
 They meet new people who are vastly different from themselves.
-They adjust to having to do their own household jobs, rather than paying laborers to do so.
+The pair adjust to doing their own household jobs, rather than paying laborers to do so.
 And as time goes by, Dustin and Elise learn that they enjoy living a more sedate, less fast-paced lifestyle.
-What’s more, they genuinely begin to truly care for one another, as their relationship becomes much deeper than just sex.
+What’s more, they genuinely begin to honestly care for one another, as their relationship becomes much deeper than just sex.